keithbarnatchez/Control-Variates-ME/README.md

 and overall data).
 We generally recommend the generalizability implementation, as the resulting estimator will tend to be more efficient

+Additional extension exercises which consider (i) more complex validation schemes, and (ii) model misspecification can be found in the `extensions` folder.

 #### OUTPUT FILES
  - The `sim_results` folder contains the results of different simulation runs, where the